 - Whether your deed describes your property accurately

 Your survey thus gives you a form of protection in addition to clarifying what you've bought, since it will reveal any encroachments or other irregularities that might be the cause of later legal disputes.
 In addition, your surveyor can mark the exact corners of your property with survey monuments.

 If no up-to-date survey exists for the property you wish to buy, you should make it a condition of purchase that one be provided for you.

 Title Insurance is not a replacement for a surveyor’s opinion.
-In fact, most Title Insurance policies do not cover items such as fences or retaining walls encroaching onto you or your neighbour’s property that would have been shown on your SRPR.
+In fact, most Title Insurance policies do not cover items such as fences or retaining walls that are encroaching onto your, or your neighbour’s, property that would have been shown on your SRPR.

 Building a Fence or Addition

 You should protect your investment by making sure that you are building on your own property and by recognizing the setback requirements of the local municipality’s zoning by-laws.
 A mislocated fence, driveway or carport can cause legal problems and extra construction costs.
 Before you build, let a licensed surveyor determine your property boundaries and replace any missing survey monuments.
 Allowing a surveyor to mark the location of your fence or building on site before construction begins will also ensure that you meet setback requirements and other restrictions enforced by the Municipality in its zoning By-Laws.
 Failure to comply with zoning By-Laws could result in a “Stop Work “ order, the non-advancement of mortgage funds, or the loss of a future sale.

 The Land Registration System typically requires a legal survey for an owner to subdivide land.

 - Check and ensure extent of title, and note planning restrictions, easements and other legalities.

 - Prepare a legal boundary and, if necessary, other surveys (for example a topographic survey) of the site.